scroll_top How Hair Fibers Work?

 Quality fibers with strong electrostatic charge stay in place for 8 to 12 hours under normal conditions.
 They hold through light wind, perspiration, and routine movement.
 For increased durability in humid conditions or during physical activity, apply a light-hold finishing spray after the fibers are in place.
 The spray helps lock fibers to hair strands and improves resistance to moisture.

 Heavy rain will wash fibers out because water disrupts the electrostatic bond.
 A finishing spray adds some resistance to light moisture but cannot prevent washout in heavy rain.
-Hair fibers are designed to be temporary and wash out completely with regular shampoo.
-This is by design, allowing you to reapply fresh fibers daily and adjust coverage as needed.
+Hair fibers are designed to be temporary and wash out completely with regular shampoo, allowing you to reapply fresh fibers daily.

 Bottom Line

-Hair fibers work through simple electrostatic attraction, bonding to your existing hair strands and building visible density within seconds.
-Plant-based cotton fibers are the lightest and most natural-looking option.
-They work best for early to moderate thinning where enough hair remains, and last 8 to 12 hours with optional finishing spray.
-Fibers are a fast, non-medical cosmetic solution that washes out completely with shampoo.
+Hair fibers work through electrostatic attraction, bonding to existing hair strands and building visible density within seconds.
+Plant-based cotton is the lightest, most natural-looking option.
+They work best for early to moderate thinning and last 8 to 12 hours with optional finishing spray.
+They wash out completely with shampoo and require no prescription.

 Frequently Asked Questions